seanhenry/SwiftMockGeneratorForXcode/README.md

 - Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Mock Generator` is enabled.
 - Go to `System Preferences -> Security & Privacy -> Privacy -> Automation` and make sure `Swift Mock Generator` is enabled.
 - Open Xcode

+## Sandboxing

+This extension is fully sandboxed which means you need to give permission to read your project files before using it.

+### Give permission when automatically detecting the project path

+- Open the companion app.
+- Press "Give permission to read directory".
+- Select the directory and press "Grant permission".
+- In Xcode, generate your test double.

+### Give permission when manually choosing the project path

+- Open the companion app.
+- Press the select directory button.
+- Select the directory and press "Open".
+- In Xcode, generate your test double.

+**Please note if using manual project paths before v0.25 you will have to select your project path again.**

 ## How to create a new Swift test double